KurlenMurlen/ME/README.md

 ### About Me

-- Computer Science Student at PUCPR [6/8]
+- 🎓 Computer Science Student at PUCPR [6/8]
-- Currently working as **AI Trainer at Invisible Technologies (Google DeepMind Project)**
+- 🤖 Currently working as **AI Trainer at Invisible Technologies (Google DeepMind Project)**
-- Software Developer at **CITS**, focusing on RAG Architectures and Automation
+- 💼 Software Developer at **CITS**, focusing on RAG Architectures and Automation
-- Interests: Large Language Models, Computer Vision, and Kernel-level Optimization (Rust/C)
+- 🧠 Interests: Large Language Models, Generative AI, Computer Vision, and Cloud Architecture

 <br />